srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 In particular, all 3 components of a `cell` (*perceptron*) need to be reset:

 ```
-1. Input set to 0
+1. Set all inputs to 0
-2. Weights set to random value 0-1
+2. Set all weights to a random value 0-1
-3. Output set to 0
+3. Set output to 0
 ```

 The respective code can look like this: